aryakgupta/erp-edu/odoo/doc/howtos/backend.rst

 .. exercise:: Add a new service to the client

-   Write a Python program able to send XML-RPC requests to a PC running Odoo (yours, or your instructor's).
+   Write a Python program able to send XML-RPC requests to a PC running ERP (yours, or your instructor's).
 This program should display all the sessions, and their corresponding number of seats.
 It should also create a new session for one of the courses.